New World best leveling build guide: Best gear & attributes, XP farming methods

-Whether it’s because you’ve already played the beta or want to wage war in the end-game, these are the best weapon and armor combos, attributes, and XP farms to help you level up fast in New World.
+Whether it’s because you’ve already played the beta or want to wage war in the end-game, you will need to know about the best New World leveling build, the best gear, attributes, and XP farms to help you level up fast.

 Amazon Games’ highly anticipated MMO, New World, takes the tropes of titles such as Blizzard’s World of Warcraft or Square Enix’s Final Fantasy XIV Online and transports them into a 17th Century environment.